John Kelley (criminal): Plymouth mail robbery

 Kelley was linked to the 1962 Plymouth Mail Robbery.
 Boston mobster Vincent Teresa served as a lieutenant to mob family boss Raymond Patriarca; he claimed in his book My Life in the Mafia that Kelley was the man who planned the robbery.

 Kelley came under intense scrutiny and pressure from postal inspectors and other federal authorities towards the expiration of the five-year statute of limitations.
 Newsweek magazine quoted him as saying that the postal inspectors "had harassed my wife and frightened my Siamese cats."

 Kelley sued Postal Inspector Raymond J Dunne, alleging that in October 1962 Dunne and his colleagues had lied to gain entrance to his home by informing his wife that they had an outstanding warrant for Kelley's arrest.
 In March 1965, the First District Appeals Court reversed a lower court decision which had dismissed the damage suit, and sent it back to the lower court.
 However, a rehearing was denied later the following month.

 Kelley also brought a slander suit against Postal Inspector Raymond J Dunne, alleging that the Inspector had falsely and maliciously stated to Kelley's wife that he (Kelley) was one of the perpetrators of the Plymouth Mail Robbery.
 Kelley did not testify on his own behalf as he had not been present when the Postal Authorities raided his home, but Kelley's wife was the principal witness.
-Kelley had also sought the return of $235 that had been seized by the Postal Inpectors, as well as two money bags from the First National Bank of Boston, and a piece of clothesline.
+Kelley had also sought the return of $235 that had been seized by the Postal Inspectors, as well as two money bags from the First National Bank of Boston, and a piece of clothesline.
 The suit was rejected in July 1966.

 Kelley, Thomas R Richards, and Patricia Diaferio were indicted by a Federal Grand Jury on July 30, 1967.
 The indictments came just 14 days before the Federal statute of limitations was set to run out.
 The three were charged with armed robbery of the US Mail while putting the lives of postal workers in jeopardy by means of dangerous weapons, namely guns Kelley was represented by attorney F. Lee Bailey, who won an acquittal.